nazimboudeffa/nazimboudeffa/README.md

 # Hi!

-<p> First of all before to start to socializing, I am not a productive person suffering from health issues and engaged in Dudeism without the side effects of this life style but I choose quality code instead, a code that is readable by everyone and that is structured for a better maintenance </p>
+<p> First of all before to start to socialize, I am not a productive person suffering from health issues and engaged in Dudeism without the side effects of this life style but I choose quality code instead, a code that is readable by everyone and that is structured for a better maintenance </p>

 <details><summary>More?</summary>